Recently updated on November 30th, 2024 at 11:18 am

 She also meets Morgan.
 But trying to date in the middle of a supernatural crisis is not easy and will test Hannah’s limits.

 This is a duology, making it an easy series to binge-read and finish.
-Don’t get me wrong – it’s not hard-hitting.
-But I’m a simple girl and sometimes I want a warm, cozy book to read.
+A warm, cozy read.

 Buy on Amazon | Waterstones